justbautista/the-memory-game/README.md

 Here's a walkthrough of implemented user stories:

+The different walkthroughs show that the computer generates random patterns for each game.

 This is a regular playthrough with the win screen and shows rounds increasing along with playback speed
 <img src='userstories/playthrough.gif' title='playthrough' width='' alt='playthrough' />